ffMathy/FluffySpoon.AspNet.EncryptWeMust/README.md

 	}
 });

-//the following line adds the automatic renewal service. services.AddFluffySpoonLetsEncryptRenewalService();

 //the following line tells the library to persist the certificate to a file, so that if the server restarts, the certificate can be re-used without generating a new one. services.AddFluffySpoonLetsEncryptFileCertificatePersistence();